steveonlinux/Lamp-Stack-Pipeline/README.md

-# Lamp Stack Pipeline 🛋️
+# LAMP Stack Pipeline 🛋️

 This repo contains a pipeline that deploys a LAMP stack in the form of a Docker container named "lamp".
 The pipeline has the following flow: